smartdevicelink/sdl_evolution/proposals/NNNN-atf-script-runner.md

 ## Alternatives considered

-Use one of the existing test runners, e.g. Python Nose, PyTest etc.
+Refactoring of existing runner, but it will negotiate current big base of test artifacts